 Faculty 5

 The Law School 7

 Aims and Methods 7

 Cornell Law Association 9

-Placement Service 9
+Placement Service 10

 Equipment 10

 Health Services and Medical Care 11

 The Law School Program 12

+Length of Course 12

+Calendar 12

 Admission 12

 Requirements 12

 Bachelor of Laws 13

 Special Students 15

 Application Forms 15

 Registration with Bar Authorities 15

 Prelegal Studies 15

 Students Not Registered in the Law School 16

-Graduate Work in Law 17
+Graduate Work in Law 16

 The Curriculum 19

 LL.B. with Specialization in International Affairs 19

-Program for the 1950 Fall Term 20
+Program for the 1951 Fall Term 20

-Program for the 1951 Spring Term 21
+Program for the 1952 Spring Term 20

-Description of Courses 22
+Description of Courses.
+22

 A. First-Year Courses 22

 B. Upper-Class Elective Courses 24

 Problem Courses 28

 Courses in Other Divisions of the University 29

 General Information 30

 Registration 30

 Course Hours 30

-Attendance 30